Frequently asked questions

 Fine needles are inserted at points around the body to stimulate or suppress the flow of "qi" - the enigmatic life-force sometimes described as "electro-chemical" or "electro-magnetic" energy.
 There are about 500 acupoints along 14 energy meridians.
 150 of these acupoints are most commonly used.
 Acupuncture aims to restore the balance of qi energy - a state of equilibrium when Yin and Yang are in harmony.
-Acupuncture may help to relieve pain (from injuries or migraine) and suppress cravings.
-It is also widely used for stress relief.
+Acupuncture may also help to relieve pain (from injuries or migraine) and suppress cravings.
+It has also been widely used for stress relief.
 Although the needles used in acupuncture don’t hurt, some people are nevertheless put off by their use.

 Assuming I'm going to take acupuncture treatments, how are they performed?

 First the related skin points are determined.
 Then they are appropriately treated by any of over thirty methods of stimulation, some of which are: